wp-plugins/encryption-contest/readme.txt

 = How long to future can I plan Tasks? =
 There is no restriction.
 You can plan how far you want.

-= What about codes used to hide right solution? = Plugin is mainly programmed for use to translate to Morse code, snail, poland cross etc. but author was thinking to others.
-Yes, plugin is universal.
-Author added there way, how to insert own assignment and doesn't matter if it is text or picture.
-The only restriction is that the answer must be same as insered right solution.

 = How can I turn off sending emails? =
 Just visit Options->Encryption-contest and uncheck Sending emails.